LoopKit/loopdocs/docs/gh-actions/gh-update.md

 1. Build Loop - refer to graphic below as you follow the steps
     * Click on the 'Actions' tab
-    * Select the 'Build Loop' workflow and then click on 'run workflow'
+    * Select the 'Build Loop' workflow on the left
+    * Look on the right and click 'Run workflow'
+    * Make sure the desired Branch is selected
+    * Click on the green `Run workflow` button in the dropdown
     * Wait ~25-45 min for the build to complete

     ![graphic indicating how to build again](img/github-build-actions-build-again.svg){width="700"}